-CPG believes that greyhound racing in Australia will be banned through a mixture of public outrage and political lobbying.
+CPG believes that greyhound racing in Australia will be banned through a mixture of public outrage and changes to government policy.

 State governments were committed to allowing greyhound racing to continue after its fundamental animal welfare flaws and corruption were exposed in 2015.
 This makes them morally responsible for the greyhounds who continue to race.